microsoft/CNTK/Examples/Image/Classification/GoogLeNet/BN-Inception/README.md

 ## Running the example

 ### Getting the data
 We use the ILSVRC2012 datasets to demonstrate how to train a BN-Inception network.
-BN-Inception was initially published by Researchers at Google Inc., and it is fine-tuned to have excellent classification accuracy and low computation cost.
-It won first place in the [ILSVRC](http://www.image-net.org/challenges/LSVRC/) 2014 detection challenge.
+BN-Inception was initially published by Researchers at Google Inc., and it is firstly described in the Batch Normalization paper (https://arxiv.org/abs/1502.03167) to demonstrate the power of Batch Normalization with minor changes on the original GoogLeNet.
+It has been proved that it could increase the training speed and achieve better accuracy, compared with the GoogLeNet v1 which have been well known for winning first place in the [ILSVRC](http://www.image-net.org/challenges/LSVRC/) 2014 detection challenge.

 ILSVRC2012 datasets are not included in the CNTK distribution.
 You may obtain it through http://image-net.org.